 In swimming you have your body mass, moving forward, against the resistance of water (water density and drag).
 There is some effect from gravity, but the better your technique, the less this affects negatively.
 To create more resistance, you increase drag by increasing velocity, or changing your position, shape or movement patterns.

 Note: I use the term ‘weight’ when referring to the body on land, and ‘mass’ when referring to the body in water.
 Those are important technical differences too.
 Weight is what you get when mass is pulled down by gravity.
 You have the same mass in your body whether you are floating in outer space, standing on the beach or standing on Mt Everest, or floating in the water.
-But you have different weight in each scenario because of how gravity is pulling on that mass differently.
+But you have different weight in each scenario because of gravity has more or less pull upon you at different positions.
 In water, that body mass is pulled down by gravity and pushed up by water pressure, so the effect of gravity is mostly neutralized when positioned right below the surface, and you just have the feel the water pressure as the consequence.

 Strength Is Central